zerotier/ZeroTierOne/README.md

 ZeroTier's basic operation is easy to understand.
 Devices have 10-digit *ZeroTier addresses* like `89e92ceee5` and networks have 16-digit network IDs like `8056c2e21c000001`.
 All it takes for a device to join a network is its 16-digit ID, and all it takes for a network to authorize a device is its 10-digit address.
 Everything else is automatic.

-A "device" can be anything really: desktops, laptops, phones, servers, VMs/VPSes, containers, and even (soon) apps.
+A "device" in our terminology is any "unit of compute" capable of talking to a network: desktops, laptops, phones, servers, VMs/VPSes, containers, and even user-space applications via our [SDK](https://github.com/zerotier/ZeroTierSDK).

-For testing we provide a public virtual network called *Earth* with network ID `8056c2e21c000001`.
-On Linux and Mac you can do this with:
+For testing purposes we provide a public virtual network called *Earth* with network ID `8056c2e21c000001`.
+You can join it with:

     sudo zerotier-cli join 8056c2e21c000001

 Now wait about 30 seconds and check your system with `ip addr list` or `ifconfig`.
 You'll see a new interface whose name starts with *zt* and it should quickly get an IPv4 and an IPv6 address.
 Once you see it get an IP, try pinging `earth.zerotier.net` at `29.209.112.93`.
 If you've joined Earth from more than one system, try pinging your other machine.

-*(IPv4 addresses for Earth are assigned from the block 28.0.0.0/7, which is not a part of the public Internet but is non-standard for private networks.
-It's used to avoid IP conflicts during testing.
-Your networks can run any IP addressing scheme you want.)*

 If you don't want to belong to a giant Ethernet party line anymore, just type:

     sudo zerotier-cli leave 8056c2e21c000001

 The *zt* interface will disappear.
 You're no longer on the network.

-To create networks of your own you'll need a network controller.
-You can use [our hosted controller at my.zerotier.com](https://my.zerotier.com) which is free for up to 100 devices on an unlimited number of networks, or you can build your own controller and run it through its local JSON API.
-See [README.md in controller/](controller/) for more information.
+To create networks of your own, you'll need a network controller.
+ZeroTier One (for desktops and servers) includes controller functionality in its default build that can be configured via its JSON API (see [README.md in controller/](controller/)).
+ZeroTier provides a hosted solution with a nice web UI and SaaS add-ons at [my.zerotier.com](https://my.zerotier.com/).
+Basic controller functionality is free for up to 100 devices.

-### Building from Source

-For Mac, Linux, and BSD, just type `make` (or `gmake` on BSD).
-Platform requirements are:
+### Project Layout

+ - `artwork/`: icons, logos, etc.
+ - `attic/`: old stuff and experimental code that we want to keep around for reference.
+ - `controller/`: the reference network controller implementation, which is built and included by default on desktop and server build targets.
+ - `debian/`: files for building Debian packages on Linux.
+ - `doc/`: manual pages and other documentation.
+ - `ext/`: third party libraries, binaries that we ship for convenience on some platforms (Mac and Windows), and installation support files.
+ - `include/`: include files for the ZeroTier core.
+ - `java/`: a JNI wrapper used with our Android mobile app.
+(The whole Android app is not open source but may be made so in the future.)
+ - `macui/`: a Macintosh menu-bar app for controlling ZeroTier One, written in Objective C.
+ - `node/`: the ZeroTier virtual Ethernet switch core, which is designed to be entirely separate from the rest of the code and able to be built as a stand-alone OS-independent library.
+Note to developers: do not use C++11 features in here, since we want this to build on old embedded platforms that lack C++11 support.
+C++11 can be used elsewhere.
+ - `osdep/`: code to support and integrate with OSes, including platform-specific stuff only built for certain targets.
+ - `service/`: the ZeroTier One service, which wraps the ZeroTier core and provides VPN-like connectivity to virtual networks for desktops, laptops, servers, VMs, and containers.
+ - `tcp-proxy/`: TCP proxy code run by ZeroTier, Inc. to provide TCP fallback (this will die soon!).
+ - `windows/`: Visual Studio solution files, Windows service code for ZeroTier One, and the Windows task bar app UI.
+ - `world/`: ZeroTier "world" definition and source for building and signing it -- normally only of use to ZeroTier, Inc. A "world" is one virtual switch.
+We've defined one for planet Earth and surrounding space and operate a network of free anchor points (root servers) for it.

+The base path contains the ZeroTier One service main entry point (`one.cpp`), self test code, makefiles, etc.

+### Build and Platform Notes

+To build on Mac and Linux just type `make`.
+On FreeBSD and OpenBSD `gmake` (GNU make) is required and can be installed from packages or ports.
+For Windows there is a Visual Studio solution in `windows/'.

+ - **Mac**
- - **Mac**: Xcode command line tools for OSX 10.7 or newer.
+   - Xcode command line tools for OSX 10.7 or newer are required.
- - **Linux**: GCC/G++ 4.9 or newer or CLANG 3.4 or newer, and GNU make and standard shell tools of course.
+   - Tap device driver kext source is in `ext/tap-mac` and a signed pre-built binary can be found in `ext/bin/tap-mac`.
+You should not need to build it yourself.
+It's a fork of [tuntaposx](http://tuntaposx.sourceforge.net) with device names changed to `zt#`, support for a larger MTU, and tun functionality removed.
+ - **Linux**
+   - The minimum compiler versions required are GCC/G++ 4.9.3 or CLANG/CLANG++ 3.4.2.
-   - The Linux make file will auto-detect and prefer CLANG if present since in our experience it does a better job optimizing C++ code.
-You can specify CC= and CXX= on the make command line to override this behavior.
+   - Linux makefiles automatically detect and prefer clang/clang++ if present as it produces smaller and slightly faster binaries in most cases.
+You can override by supplying CC and CXX variables on the make command line.
-   - Several distributions including CentOS 7 ship with G++ 4.8 which has broken C++11 support.
-If you are running CentOS 7 type `sudo yum install clang` to install CLANG 3.4, which will work fine.
-There is no C++11 in the ZeroTier core but we have started using it in the service and network controller code.
-   - If any of the following have development headers on the system they are auto-detected and the build will link against system versions: `libnatpmp`, and `miniupnpc`.
-If these are missing (or too old) the versions in `ext/` are used and are statically linked into the binary.
-Please be aware of this since if you build with these present the resulting binary will require them on other systems too.
- - **FreeBSD**: GCC/G++ 4.9 or newer and `gmake` since our make files use GNU extensions.

-Each supported platform has its own *make-XXX.mk* file that contains the actual make rules for the platform.
-The right .mk file is included by the main Makefile based on the GNU make *OSTYPE* variable.
-Take a look at the .mk file for your platform for other targets, debug build rules, etc.
+   - CentOS 7 ships with a version of GCC/G++ that is too old, but a new enough version of CLANG can be found in the *epel* repositories.
+Type `yum install epel-release` and then `yum install clang` to build there.
+ - **FreeBSD**
+   - Tested most recently on FreeBSD-11.
+Older versions may work but we're not sure.
+   - GCC/G++ 4.9 and gmake are required.
+These can be installed from packages or ports.
+Type `gmake` to build.
+ - **OpenBSD**
+   - There is a limit of four network memberships on OpenBSD as there are only four tap devices (`/dev/tap0` through `/dev/tap3`).
+We're not sure if this can be increased.
+   - OpenBSD lacks `getifmaddrs` (or any equivalent method) to get interface multicast memberships.
+As a result multicast will only work on OpenBSD for ARP and NDP (IP/MAC lookup) and not for other purposes.
+   - Only tested on OpenBSD 6.0.
+Older versions may not work.
+   - GCC/G++ 4.9 and gmake are required and can be installed using `pkg_add` or from ports.
+They get installed in `/usr/local/bin` as `egcc` and `eg++` and our makefile is pre-configured to use them on OpenBSD.

 Typing `make selftest` will build a *zerotier-selftest* binary which unit tests various internals and reports on a few aspects of the build environment.
 It's a good idea to try this on novel platforms or architectures.